 Census sites were selected from records obtained from the Minnesota Department of Natural Resources Colonial Waterbird Data Base (MNDR CWDB).
-Breeding pair estimates were made at 16 sites during the two years of our study.
-We initially selected and visited 11 locations reported to have $\geq$ 10 breeding pairs between 1980 and 1984; all of these were important historical nesting sites in Minnesota (MDNR CWDB).
-Nesting was discovered at an additional five new sites during the study and estimates on colony size also were obtained for these sites.
+Breeding pair estimates were made at 16 sites during the two years of my study.
+I initially selected and visited 11 locations reported to have $\geq$ 10 breeding pairs between 1980 and 1984; all of these were important historical nesting sites in Minnesota (MDNR CWDB).
+Nesting was discovered at an additional five new sites during my study and estimates on colony size are also included from these locations.

-For each site we obtained information on wetland size and classification from MDNR Division of Waters.
-The MDNR classifies Minnesota's wetlands into five types, as defined by Shaw and Fredine (1956): Type 1 (seasonally flooded basin or flat), Type 2 (inland fresh meadow), Type 3 (inland shallow fresh marsh), Type 4 (inland deep fresh marsh), or Type 5 (inland open fresh water).
+For each site I obtained information on wetland size and classification from MDNR Division of Waters.
+The Division of Waters classifies Minnesota's wetlands into five types, as defined by Shaw and Fredine (1956): Type 1 (seasonally flooded basin or flat), Type 2 (inland fresh meadow), Type 3 (inland shallow fresh marsh), Type 4 (inland deep fresh marsh), or Type 5 (inland open fresh water).
 In Minnesota, Forster's Terns nest in wetland types 3,4 and 5.
 A newer classification, adopted by the U.S. Fish and Wildlife Service, is described in Cowardin et al. (1979).
-Under this system, Type 3 is characterized by the habitat class Emergent Wetlands; Type 4 includes habitat classes Emergent Wetlands and

-Aquatic Beds; Type 5 is composed of habitat classes Aquatic Beds and Unconsolidated Bottoms.
+Under this system, Type 3 is characterized by the habitat class Emergent Wetlands; Type 4 includes habitat classes Emergent Wetlands and Aquatic Beds; Type 5 is composed of habitat classes Aquatic Beds and Unconsolidated Bottoms.
+Emergent Wetlands are characterized by erect, rooted, herbaceous hydrophytes that are present for most of the growing season; these sites are semipermanently or seasonally flooded.
+Aquatic Beds are dominated by plants that grow mainly on or below the surface of the water for most of the growing season.
+Aquatic Beds, representing a diverse group of plant communities, require surface water for optimum growth and reproduction.
+They are best developed in relatively permanent water or under conditions of repeated flooding.
+The plants are either attached to the substrate or float freely.
+Water regimes are highly variable (e.g. irregularly exposed, seasonally flooded, permanently flooded).
+Unconsolidated Bottoms are those wetland and deepwater habitats with a vegetative cover of less than 30% and at least 25% cover of particles smaller than stones.
+Their water regimes include: permanently flooded, intermittently exposed and semipermanently flooded.
+Unconsolidated bottoms are characterized by lack of large stable surfaces for plant and animal attachment.
+Exposure to wave action is an important factor determining composition and distribution of organisms in these wetlands.